Could you say that this church was built with a skeleton crew? Probably… but that would be tasteless, so I wouldn’t do that.

 Skulls are stacked onto conical shelves, staring out with hollow eyes in panorama.
 Legs and arms are used to make a coat of arms… heralding what?

 The people to whom these bones belong were never given the choice of whether they wanted to be used for art, displayed in such a way that tourists would come and take photos (and write about it on their blog).

-But, then again, many of them did choose this location because it was deemed to be holy, blessed, special.
+But, then again, many of them did choose this location because it was deemed to be holy, blessed, and special.
 Is that not what this place still is, in some modern way?

-Certainly the remains of these medieval citizens have not just been lost and forgotten under the ground.
+Certainly, the remains of these medieval citizens have not just been lost and forgotten under the ground.

 Who knows?
 Maybe they would be happy.
 Or maybe… maybe they would have a bone to pick with someone.

 (Sorry, I couldn’t help one last humerus line.)

 Visiting the Sedlec Ossuary